xoolive/traffic/docs-new/docs/tutorials/quickstart.md

 - **be imported from the sample trajectory set**;
 - be downloaded from The OpenSky Network;
 - be loaded from a tabular file (csv, json, parquet, etc.);
-- be decoded from raw ADS-B signals.
+- be decoded from raw ADS-B signals or streams.

 !!!note "Belevingsvlucht (2018)"